What is a “Tolerable Failure”

 Analyzing a Simple Equipment Failure

-One of the root causes on the front of the Root Cause Tree® under “Equipment Difficulty” is “tolerable failure.”
-This root cause is available to the incident investigator when the evidence on the SnapCharT® indicates that a relatively unimportant piece of equipment has failed, and the cost of maintaining the equipment is less the the value of the gear itself.
+One of the causes on the front of the Root Cause Tree® Diagram under “Equipment Difficulty” is “tolerable failure.”
+This cause is available to the incident investigator when the evidence on the SnapCharT® Diagram indicates that a relatively unimportant piece of equipment has failed and can be simply replaced.
 Let’s take a look at what goes into this determination.